h4ckyou/h4ckyou.github.io/posts/re/posts/ezRev.md

 - First it would receive our input as an integer in a loop 4 times and the values are stored at the corresponding index position of the value array
 - It defines a variable `sum` which initially holds the value `0` then in a 3 nested loop it does this:
       - Transverse over all the elements in the matrix, during the transversal it multiplies the elements by `value[i]` where the result is stored in the `sum` variable
+      - The sum variable adds itself with the value returned by the operation on the next iterations

-Then the sum after the operation is done is compared with the value stored in the global variable `check` which is `0x00E00C4`
+Then after the loop is done the sum is compared with the value stored in the global variable `check` which is `0x00E00C4`
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/39d948d8-d520-4da5-9c63-1f1c13caea12)

 If the comparism returns `True` it calls the `check_pass()` function which validates that we have the right answer